-\textbf{Basic statistics} Our rigorous processing pipeline yielded 546 valid camera traps.
-A summary of statistics (\eg, image and species histogram) is provided in \cref{fig:streamtrap_stat}.
-To quantify class imbalance for a camera-trap, we report two complementary metrics: (i) the fraction of images belonging to the two most frequent classes, and (ii) the number of images in the least frequent classes.
+\textbf{Basic statistics.} Our rigorous processing pipeline yielded 546 valid camera traps.
+A summary of statistics (\eg, image and species histogram) is provided in \cref{fig:stat_and_eval_protocal}a.
+To quantify class imbalance for a camera trap, we report two complementary metrics: (i) the fraction of images belonging to the two most frequent classes, and (ii) the number of images in the least frequent classes.